mike-french/myrex/README.md

   across 2 or more downstream subgraphs.
 * Groups use `BeginGroup` and `EndGroup` to record captures.
-* Negated character classes use `EndAnd` to advance the input after a sequence of peek matches.
+* Negated character classes use `EndAnd` to advance the input after a sequence of peek lookahead matches.
-* Leaf nodes use `Match` with an _acceptor_ function to do the actual matching of individual characters, character ranges and character classes.
+* Leaf nodes use `Match` with an _acceptor_ function to do the actual matching of individual characters, character ranges and character properties.

 #### Sequence and Group